miroapp/app-examples/examples/github-appcards/README.md

    authenticate into GitHub and select this project which you just created which holds the GitHub app cards code.
 Select the `main` branch and `Deploy`

 8. Once the deploy is complete, you app should be deployed to `<site-name>.netlify.app`.
-For example, mine was `https://peaceful-fairy-c2e727.netlify.app` as shown in the screenshot below. <b>I will use the `https://peaceful-fairy-c2e727.netlify.app` as the example for how to connect your Miro app to the
+For example, mine was `https://peaceful-fairy-c2e727.netlify.app` as shown in the screenshot below.
+I will use the `https://peaceful-fairy-c2e727.netlify.app` as the example for how to connect your Miro app to the
-   Netlify app but just understand that your URL will be different. </b>
+   Netlify app but just understand that your URL will be different.

 # ☁️ Miro App Configuration <a name="miro"></a>